If you are new to Medicare or have been on Medicare for a little while, you’re probably wondering the same thing.

 If you choose to stay in your current Part D drug plan, you need to do nothing this time of year – it automatically renews.

-So Doug gives his agent a call as soon as he gets the letter, and his agent helps him enroll in a 2021 Very Well Value plan for $25 per month.
+So Doug gives his agent a call as soon as he gets the letter, and his agent helps him enroll in a 2022 Very Well Value Plan for $25 per month.

-On January 1st, Doug’s Very Well Value coverage begins, the Smart Senior plan cancels simultaneously.
+On January 1st Doug’s Very Well Value coverage begins, while his Smart Senior Plan cancels simultaneously.

 Most people make some kind of change to their drug plan during AEP.